 For 2020, bonus categories include gas stations and internet/cable/phone services (January through March).
 If you love taking advantage of these bonus categories and are excellent at maximizing them, the Chase Freedom® card can be a really smart choice.
 Here are a few more details to scan through:

 The Chase Freedom Unlimited® card takes an entirely different approach to how it doles out rewards.
-Instead of offering “bonus categories,” earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Instead of offering “bonus categories,” earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back.
 Also earn unlimited 1.5% cash back on all purchases.
 This makes the card a smart option if you don’t like keeping track of rotating categories, or if you would rather earn rewards no matter what you buy.

 Beyond the earning tiers we highlighted here, you’ll find very few differences in how these cards work.
 Neither card charges an annual fee, and both cards let you transfer points to travel partners when you pair them with a card that earns Chase Ultimate Rewards points.